-Snowman further raids the basis for religion by staying and dealing with the curiosity of the crackers.
-When the crackers ask him where he came from-after the Prague, he answers that he is from the place of Oryx and crake.
-He explains to them that Oryx and crake wanted them to go to a better place and he leads them to the woods behind the city.
-This is parallel with Moses of the Christian Bible who god sent to lead the Israelites out of hard work and slavery in Egypt to a better place, a new home.

-After settling down, the crackers start to discover and adapt to the world around them.
-Naturally, they start to question snowman about the world because he is the one who knows crake and Oryx and he is their defacto leader who leads them there.
-Snowman told them how Oryx laid two eggs herself which brought forth words first then the crackers.
-That the reasons the animals do not speak are because the children of crake ate all the words leaving none to the animals.
-The crackers used to see Oryx because she was their teacher back in the paradise dome directing them on what to eat, how to behave in nature and how to set a fire.

 ‘’In the beginning, there was chaos’’.
-That is how snowman started his story to the crackers.
+That is how Snowman started his story to the Crakers.
 This story involved mythologies or religion about what lead the world into chaos.
-In the same way as the Greek mythology where chaos started after Eros was born and the god Eros gave life to Gaias the mother of earth and Uranus the god of the sky; chaos brought about the existence of crackers.
-According to snowman’s story, things were mixed, individuals and dirt.
+In the same way as the Greek mythology where chaos started after Eros was born and the god Eros gave life to Gaias the mother of earth and Uranus the god of the sky; chaos brought about the existence of Crakers.
+According to Snowman’s story, things were mixed, individuals and dirt.
 That the individuals were vicious and full of chaos killing and eating Oryx’s children.
-Oryx was unhappy about this, and she, therefore, petitioned crake to do something about it.
+Oryx was unhappy about this, and she, therefore, petitioned Crake to do something about it.
 Crake then took away the chaos and poured it away.
 He made the great emptiness and created space for his children.
-This is the second myth that snowman created for the crackers to explain the world around them.
+This is the second myth that Snowman created for the Crakers to explain the world around them.